null-a/webppl-nn/README.md

 var w = modelParamL2(1)({name: 'w', dims: [2, 2]});
 ```

-Note that in general, there is a subtle difference in the behavior of
+Note that in general, model parameters and parameters created with
-model parameters and parameters created with `param`.
+`param` are somewhat different in their behavior.
+For example, these

-For example, with `param`, these two fragments of code are equivalent:
+two fragments of code are equivalent:

 ```js
 // 1.